-Netflix blows out the fourth quarter after setting itself up for a huge end of the year
+Netflix’s international growth is exploding as its looks beyond the U.S.

 The holidays are always going to be a critical part of the year for companies like Netflix.
 People are getting new devices as gifts like phones and tablets for the holidays, and Netflix is basically a table stakes addition to all those devices.
 But the real highlight here is that international growth is really chugging along quite nicely after the company made a full court press by opening up to a huge number of markets abroad last year.

+All that being said, there is still the looming specter of 2017 and possible change when it comes to Net Neutrality.
+However, Netflix says this won’t have a huge impact on its business going forward.

+“Weakening of US net neutrality laws, should that occur, is unlikely to materially affect our domestic margins or service quality because we are now popular enough with consumers to keep our relationships with ISPs stable,” the company said in its earnings report.
+“On a public policy basis, however, strong net neutrality is important to support innovation and smaller firms.
+No one wants ISPs to decide what new and potentially disruptive services can operate over their networks, or to favor one service over another.
+We hope the new US administration and Congress will recognize that keeping the network neutral drives job growth and innovation.”

-With all that, the company’s finances fell slightly above what Wall Street was looking for, coming up at earnings of 15 cents per share on $2.48 billion in revenue.
+The company’s financial results fell slightly above what Wall Street was looking for, coming up at earnings of 15 cents per share on $2.48 billion in revenue.
 Analysts were looking for earnings of 14 cents per share on revenue of $2.47 billion.
 While 2016 was a rocky year for Netflix, the company ended on a high note.Markus Henkel/Flickr UNDER A CC BY 2.0 LICENSE

 0